Margaret Mascarenhas: Other pursuits

 In the mid-2000s, Mascarenhas began a mailing list with Wendell Rodricks, urging citizens to report cases of lack of waste management in Goa.
 She was the founding co-director the Blue Shores Prison Art Project, a prison art curriculum designed for inmates that focuses on the interrelationships between image and text.
 She was on the Advisory Boards of the Sunaparanta Goa Centre for the Arts and Goa Photo.

 In the 2010 edition of Skin, she wrote:

 In its first avatar, and all its reprints, the penultimate draft of the MS of Skin was the version published by Penguin India, an accidental slip never amended for nine years, mostly because the penultimate version did fine.
 However, this has always been an issue I knew I would eventually want to address, given the time and the opportunity, which presented itself recently.
 My purpose in republishing Skin is of course to correct an error that has bothered me for a long time, like an itch.
 But my purpose in doing it in collaboration with Broadway and Goa,1556 is to highlight the nexus between literature and art and to promote Goa-based writers and artists/art photographers.
 On the cover of this edition is a painting by Ravi Kerkar.
 Hopefully, we will be seeing a line of books emerging from this collaboration that makes it a point to use local talent for cover art.

 Personal life

 Mascarenhas' blog described her as a "dog whisperer" and one who "sometimes masquerades as jazz singer and chef".
 She spent the final years of her life in Goa, from where her father originated.
 There she was a prominent figure in the writing circuit, and also mentored other writers through workshops and other events.

+Death

 Mascarenhas died in Goa, following a long illness on 14 July 2019.
 She was believed to have been suffering from cancer.
 She was in her late fifties.